LTUC/amman-prep-d14/Class-06/facilitator/README.md

 ### The "while" statement

 - The `while` loop loops through a block of code as long as a specified condition is true.
-It usually used if number of iteration is **_not known_**.
+It is usually used if the number of iterations is **_not known_**.
 - The `while` loop has the following syntax:

   ```js